It works on my machine.

 AI will make everything better, right? right?

-🤖 This same pattern very much applies to working with AI assistants, like Claude, Cursor or Copilot.
+This same pattern very much applies to working with AI assistants, like Claude, Cursor, or Codex.
 Whatever the bot suggests, that is your anchor.
 And as we’ve seen, anchoring leads to more bugs in the code and also to overconfidence in the correctness of that code.

 I glanced over your PR.
 You skimmed over the problem.
 Now we’re both standing here pretending we know what’s going on.
 We do not.